 The one thing to keep in mind, at least for me, is that it might not like the settings on your upgraded 5GHz router.
 You may have to set up your router to a guest network and switch it to 2.4GHz remembering to keep your device (iPhone, Android, Tablet) on the same network when adding it.

 After doing everything I could think of and reading everything online I threw in the towel.
-I went to Nest and used the Nest Chat Service.
-I was expecting a phone call so I couldn’t be tied up on the phone and I have had pretty good luck with chat services in the past when running into difficulties with tech products.
+Next up was went the Nest Chat Service.
+Being tied up on the phone wasn’t an option and I have had pretty good luck with chat services in the past when running into difficulties with tech products.

 Make sure to have all of your paperwork in front of you.
 Trying to read all of the information on the pack of the Nest Connect is impossible.
 While in chat, they will need the serial number.